-Mr. Disraeli believes that "the county of Buckingham is not in doubt on these heads;" and it is to be hoped that her Majesty's Ministers will derive every inspiration from that sagacious county: perhaps after a visit of a few more days, inspired by the genius laci, he might be able to issue a new address, not to the electors of the county for his reölection, but to the empire, as his warrant for staying in office, and promulgate in the new document the means which Buckingham may suggest for performing the task described by himself.
+Mr. Disraeli believes that "the county of Buckingham is not in doubt on these heads;" and it is to be hoped that her Majesty's Ministers will derive every inspiration from that sagacious county: perhaps after a visit of a few more days, inspired by the genius loci, he might be able to issue a new address, not to the electors of the county for his reëlection, but to the empire, as his warrant for staying in office, and promulgate in the new document the means which Buckingham may suggest for performing the task described by himself.

 That he went down at Whitsuntide for instruction we gather from his own statement respecting the measures which Ministers are accomplishing, and intend to accomplish before Parliament closes.
 They expect to carry three measures-a measure of internal defence, the New Zealand constitution, and "a complete reform in the Court of Chancery."
 The last is the best.
-The Militia Bill is not yet "popular," and if not very expensive, is not yet hig enough to be "efficient;" it is, as Mr. Disraeli himself has said, no more than a beginning.
-The New Zealand constitution Bill makes no great way in the task described above.

-One great good, indeed, the leading Minister has performed, in explicitly taking his stand side by side with Sir Robert Peel.
-As to the expediency of Sir Robert Peel's measures he retains doubts: as to two-the admission of slave-grown sugar, and the repeal of the Corn Laws, he observes, that neither of them was originally contemplated by that Minister; but, says Mr. Disraeli, with the candour belonging to a clear intellect-" The time has gone by when the injuries which the great producing interests endure can be alleviated or removed by a recurrence to the laws which, previously to 1846, protected them from such calamities.
-The spirit of the age tends to free intercourse, and no statesman can disregard with impunity the genius of the epoch in which he lives."
+The Militia Bill is not yet "popular," and if not very expensive, is not yet big enough to be "efficient;" it is, as Mr. Disraeli himself has said, no more than a beginning.
+The New Zealand constitution Bill makes no great way in the task described sugar, and the repeal of the Corn Laws, he observes, that neither of them was originally contemplated by that Minister; but, says Mr. Disraeli, with the candour belonging to a clear intellect-" The time has gone by when the injuries which the great producing interests endure can be alleviated or removed by a recurrence to the laws which, previously to 1846, protected them from such calamities.
+The spirit of the age tends to free intercourse, and no statesman can disregard with impunity the genius of the epoch in which he lives.'